Ichaelus/Github-Classifier/Documentation/Documentation.md

 #### Dismissed features:
 * **Commit messages:** We considered them to not obtain enough valuable information to sacrifice both the increase in input-dimension for the classifiers and necessary API-calls.
-* **Commit count**: Weren't used as we didn't measure any correlation with specific classes.

 #### Possible features for the future
 * **Count of filenames with min.
 Lev-distance**: Could be more informative for classes like __HW__ or __DOCS__ than the average Levenshtein distance and might be implemented in the future.